 \section{Framework and Problem Statement}

-In this section, we first introduce the overall framework of the proposed IBC-DMP RL method.
-Then, we present a novel Multi-DoF DMP model for motion planning of a high degree-of-freedom (DoF) robot.
-Finally, based on the proposed framework, we clarify the problem to be solved in this paper.
+The overall framework of IBC-DMP RL based on an adapted \textit{multi-DoF DMP} model is shown in Fig.~\ref{fig:framework}.
+The agent is equipped with a dual-buffer structure that allows learning from both experience and demonstration.
+In the following, we specifically explain the adapted multi-DoF DMP model.
+Then, we clarify the problem to be solved in this paper.